FatimaKiran/instaverse/README.md

  cd into the cloned repo and run npm install to install the dependencies on both directories server and client separately.

  Create .env file in the server folder with the following structure:

  PORT =
  CONNECTION_URL =

- You could use 9090 as PORT
+ Please assign 9090 to PORT.
  In CONNECTION_URL add this url: mongodb+srv://data_base:<password>@cluster0.wxhh8.mongodb.net/?retryWrites=true&w=majority

   Make sure to replace your data_base by your database name and <password> by your data_base password that you created in mongoDb cloud.

 Once all dependencies are installed, you can use the command npm start on both directories server and client separately to begin hosting a local development server for the website to be hosted upon.